by Claire Alexandra Doyle

 I thought, “Wow, how nice for the dry cleaners to spread the word.
 I don’t have any dresses to donate, but maybe I could also pay it forward and gather up some make-up and hair people to help out.”
 I created a posting on our Local 706 Facebook page to see who was available and interested in volunteering.

 On May 20, myself and fellow make-up artists Randi Mavestrand, Cheryl Ann Nick, Janice Heaton, Lisa Ruckh, Jessica deBen Polish and hairdressers Maria Elena Pantoja and Raissa Patton set up our stations on the lunch tables in the high school cafeteria.
 A student performed as our DJ churning out songs to keep the mood festive and they shared snacks and even cake that the students baked in one of their classes to feed us.
-We pooled together our skills as artists of our crafts and transformed the students; beautifying them for their prom.
+Had they had enough funds and resources, they may have had the opportunity to get in touch with reputable companies like Moonlight Limo and similar ones and hired a limousine service to drop them off at their destinations.
+This may have provided them with a night to remember by.
+However, owing to their circumstances, we decided and pooled together our skills as artists of our crafts and transformed the students; beautifying them for their prom.
 We had thought about bringing along accessories and jewelry too; a sun necklace or a cute pair of earrings that the students could wear to prom.
 We weren’t sure if there would be enough for everyone, so we did not pursue that idea further.
 But it was amazing doing hair and make-up for all of these beautiful girls.

 I even learned a few new tricks from some of the makeup artists.
 For example, did you know that you can now use CBD oil as part of your skincare and beauty regime?
 In case you did not know, CBD stands for cannabidiol, a compound extracted from the cannabis plant.
 It is a cannabinoid, however, CBD does not contain enough THC to make you feel high.